petljaklab/pipeline/README.md

 ## Assuming the id of the newly imported study is 6, matching the DB/example dump in the petljakdb repo
 ## mysql -B makes it tab-separated, --execute runs the query and dumps the output to stdout
 ## tail -n +2 strips the column header
+## The awk statement ensures fixed-width of 6 for the numeric component and a prefix of "MPS" to specify sample ID.
+See next section for details on this.
-mysql petljakdb -B --execute "SELECT id FROM samples WHERE study=5" | tail -n +2 > samples.txt
+mysql petljakdb -B --execute "SELECT id FROM samples WHERE study=5" | tail -n +2 | awk '{printf "MPS", "%06d\n", $1}' > samples.txt
 ## Execute the pipeline for the SOMATIC (SBS & indel) endpoint in dryrun (-n) mode to populate the analyses table/test that everything works
 python ./executor.py --idfile samples.txt --pipeline SOMATIC -n
 ## Execute the pipeline